Doctorate: British doctorates today

-The Quality Assurance Agency states in the Framework for Higher Education Qualifications of UK Degree-Awarding Bodies (which covers junior doctorates but not higher doctorates) that:
+The Quality Assurance Agency states in the Framework for Higher Education Qualifications of UK Degree-Awarding Bodies (which covers doctorates but not higher doctorates) that:

-In the UK, the (junior) doctorate is a qualification awarded at FHEQ level 8/level 12 of the FQHEIS on the national qualifications frameworks.
+In the UK, the doctorate is a qualification awarded at FHEQ level 8/level 12 of the FQHEIS on the national qualifications frameworks.
 The higher doctorates are stated to be "A higher level of award", which is not covered by the qualifications frameworks.

 Subject specialist doctorates

 These are the most common doctorates in the UK and are normally awarded as PhDs.
 While the master/apprentice model was traditionally used for British PhDs, since 2003 courses have become more structured, with students taking courses in research skills and receiving training for professional and personal development.
 However, the assessment of the PhD remains based on the production of a thesis or equivalent and its defence at a viva voce oral examination, normally held in front of at least two examiners, one internal and one external.
 Access to PhDs normally requires an upper second class or first class bachelor's degree, or a master's degree.
 Courses normally last three years, although it is common for students to be initially registered for MPhil degrees and then formally transferred onto the PhD after a year or two.
 Students who are not considered likely to complete a PhD may be offered the opportunity to complete an MPhil instead.

 Integrated doctorates, originally known as 'New Route PhDs', were introduced from 2000 onwards.
 These integrate teaching at master's level during the first one or two years of the degree, either alongside research or as a preliminary to starting research.
 These courses usually offer a master's-level exit degree after the taught courses are completed.
 While passing the taught elements is often required, examination of the final doctorate is still by thesis (or equivalent) alone.
 The duration of integrated doctorates is a minimum of four years, with three years spent on the research component.

 In 2013, Research Councils UK issued a 'Statement of Expectations for Postgraduate Training', which lays out the expectations for training in PhDs funded by the research councils.
 In the latest version (2016), issued together with Cancer Research UK, the Wellcome Trust and the British Heart Foundation, these include the provision of careers advice, in-depth advanced training in the subject area, provision of transferable skills, training in experimental design and statistics, training in good research conduct, and training for compliance with legal, ethical and professional frameworks.
 The statement also encourages peer-group development through cohort training and/or Graduate schools.